Being Gay in Russia under the ban on homosexual propaganda

 A Gay-friendly Place to Stay in St. Petersburg

 Shortly after we published Sarah’s article, we got contacted by Aleksandr.
 He is owning an Airbnb in St. Petersburg offering a safe place for LGBTQ+ travelers in Russia.
-Additional to that, he is stating on his page: “As a member of the community, I would like to show everyone, who wants to see my city from the rainbow side, that there are a lot of safe and good places in the city for the LGBTQ community and you can have a good time here.”
-Although we have not been in St. Petersburg, we gladly include him here on Couple of Men to support his efforts to make Russia a safe place for lesbian, gay, bi, trans and queer people.
+In addition to that, he is stating on his page: “As a member of the community, I would like to show everyone, who wants to see my city from the rainbow side, that there are a lot of safe and good places in the city for the LGBTQ community and you can have a good time here.”
+Although we have not been in St. Petersburg, we gladly include him here on Couple of Men to support his efforts to make Russia a safe place for lesbian, gay, bi, trans, and queer people.
 Take a look at his recommendations.
 All the best for you, Aleksandr and hopefully we will be able to meet you in person!
 Click here for his Airbnb >

 More interesting articles for you: